LuiseFreese/blog/digital declutter-tabs.md

 Well, learning of course is a good thing.
 When I learn, I open

 1. the content site (YouTube, MSLearn, Pluralsight, etc. )
-2. a website tob try out what I learn (Power Platform, Graph Explorer, Azure Portal)
+2. a website to try out what I learn (Power Platform, Graph Explorer, Azure Portal)
 3. twitter to quickly ask questions or express my 🤯🤯🤯 moments
 4. one other tab to research, like googling when I don't know a certain thing that seems to be mandatory to understand the turorial I am following

 ### tabs we have open because we stumbled upon them and *might* need them later

 Well, we are now entering the *just in case* phase.
 While we were browsing, researching, looking for inspiration, we found a site, that MIGHT be helpful- later.
-We can't take advantage of it right now (because we really need to focus on that other thing we need to eventually get done, but perhaps, in the future, we will get back to that site.
+We can't take advantage of it right now (because we really need to focus on that other thing we need to eventually get done, but perhaps, in the future, we will get back to that site).
 We keep it, just in case.
-Do you recognize, that this is the same thing than keeping other digital stuff?
-Do you realize, that even keeping this tab open will keep at least a part of your mind busy?
+Do we recognize, that this is the same thing than keeping other digital stuff?
+Do we realize, that even keeping this tab open will keep at least a part of your mind busy?
+These open tabs distract us similar to people interrupting our focus work.
+Does this sound familiar to you?

 I get it, you want to *keep* this URL, you do not necessarily have this tab open.

 ### Tabs we have open to deal with different workloads